DevilAguo0/hiddify/Guide-for-setting-up-the-domain-and-finalizing-the-installation.md

 ![Screenshot_20230330_114622](https://user-images.githubusercontent.com/125398461/228776688-61847f37-72de-4111-9287-a0a733e62126.png)

 Click the Submit button and then click `Apply Configs` to save the settings in the panel.
-[Go here](https://github.com/hiddify/hiddify-config/wiki/How-to-configure-Hiddify-Panel-properly#apply-configs) if you have a problem .
+[Go here](https://github.com/hiddify/hiddify-config/wiki/How-to-configure-Hiddify-Panel-properly#apply-configs) if you have a problem.
 If the changes are applied successfully; The panel is almost ready to use.

 For making the best use of this panel please view this [article](https://github.com/hiddify/hiddify-config/wiki/How-to-configure-Hiddify-Panel-properly).